Joseph1977/benchmark-rest-service/README.md

-﻿Introduction - Benchmark As A Service
+﻿Introduction - Benchmark As A Service (load benchmark test-SAAS)
 =======================================

 This is a Loading Benchmark Service that test REST API and return the benchmark